Why a Land Bank

 We focus on the data: tax delinquencies, market types, parcel conditions, and trends in development.
 We have a way to track it- and to map it!

-Addressing blight takes money- acquisition and maintenance of properties can be extremely expensive.
+Addressing deteriorating properties takes money- acquisition and maintenance of properties can be extremely expensive.
 Land banks can accept financial resources from various sources- including membership contributions, grants, revenue from sales, and foundation support.

 Ability to be Nimble and Responsive